osrf/drone_demo/README.md

 ## Docs

-This drone demonstrator runs Gazebo, PX4, QGroundcontrol, and some other ROS 2.0 components.
-In this section we will provide some details about the inner ROS 2.0 architecture.
+This drone demonstrator runs Gazebo, PX4, QGroundcontrol, and some other ROS 2 components.
+In this section we will provide some details about the inner ROS 2 architecture.

 ### Gazebo and PX4

-The launchfile demo.launch.py creates the Gazebo world and also it launches an GUI to select the drones that you want to include in the world.
+The launchfile [demo.launch.py](https://github.com/ahcorde/drone_demo/blob/ahcorde/ros2/sitl_launcher/launch/demo.launch.py) creates the Gazebo world and also it launches an GUI to select the drones that you want to include in the world.
 The GUI has the following aspect:

 ![](img/gui_drone_selector.png)

 When you have selected the drones and clicked in the "Done Selecting" button, this node will expand in the world the drones.
 Each one of the drones will launch a PX4 instance.
-These instances connect with a bridge called [ros2_to_serial_bridge](https://github.com/osrf/ros2_serial_example/tree/master/ros2_serial_example) with converts the uORB messages into ROS 2 `px4_msgs` messages.
+These instances connect with a bridge called [ros2_to_serial_bridge](https://github.com/osrf/ros2_serial_example/tree/master/ros2_serial_example) with converts the [uORB messages](https://dev.px4.io/v1.9.0/en/middleware/uorb.html) into ROS 2 [px4_msgs](https://github.com/PX4/px4_msgs/) messages.

-Inside PX4 code there is a file called `uorb_rtps_message_ids.yaml` which defines the publishers and subscribers that the bridge will connect.
-For example, the `battery_status` message will be send by the PX4 uORB publisher and the bridge will republish this message into the ROS 2 network using `px4_msgs/BatteryStatus` message.
-Something similar happens with subscriber like `vehicle_command` which is defined as `receive`, the bridge will create a subscriber with `px4_msgs/VehicleCommand` message and this will be republish into the PX4 uORB network.
+Inside PX4 code there is a file called [uorb_rtps_message_ids.yaml](https://github.com/PX4/Firmware/blob/master/msg/tools/uorb_rtps_message_ids.yaml) which defines the publishers and subscribers that the bridge will connect.
+For example, the `battery_status` message will be send by the PX4 uORB publisher and the bridge will republish this message into the ROS 2 network using [px4_msgs/BatteryStatus](https://github.com/PX4/px4_msgs/blob/master/msg/BatteryStatus.msg) message.
+Something similar happens with subscriber like `vehicle_command` which is defined as `receive`, the bridge will create a subscriber with [px4_msgs/VehicleCommand](https://github.com/PX4/px4_msgs/blob/master/msg/VehicleCommand.msg) message and this will be republish into the PX4 uORB network.

 ```yaml
 - msg: battery_status